I’ll confess, I’m one of those people that generally overplans every aspect of travel… especially when it comes to packing.

-- You’ll want enough clothes to get you through until laundry day (if your training has that, it’s just one of the many questions you should ask your yoga teacher training program in advance) OR invest in a Scrubba.
+- You’ll want enough clothes to get you through until laundry day (if your training has that, it’s just one of the many questions you should ask your yoga teacher training program in advance) OR invest in a Scrubba and bring along some eco detergent.
 Even better because it saves water!

-- You should also keep in mind the cultural norms of the place you will be undergoing training.
+- Keep in mind the cultural norms of the place you will be undergoing training.
 For example: If you’re staying in a small, traditional Guatemalan village (like I was), you’ll want to dress modestly when out and about in town.
 Ask your school if you’re in doubt, as they may also have specific requirements in-studio (especially if you’ll be studying in India).

 - If you need to buy some more clothes, consider this the perfect opportunity to go fast-fashion-free by choosing ethical, sustainable and/or secondhand!
 All the suggestions I list below meet these criteria.

 - Prana or Alternative are my choices for ethical, sustainable brands that both have options for all of the items listed below.
 There’s some debate about the ethics of Lululemon (which I’d be happy to hear your opinion on!) and I tend to buy their clothing secondhand, anyway.
 (Not sold on buying used clothing?
 Try ThredUp and get $10 off your first purchase with this link.
 Secondhand is the most sustainable option!)